ungaro/aleo-workshop/unit-1/4-create-and-test-your-token.md

 This is what your `main.leo` file should look like:

 ```
-# Complete the rest of the transfer function
 program token_jimito.aleo {
     // The `Token` record datatype.
     record Token {